Saudi Arabia warns of shift away from U.S. over Syria, Iran

 In Bahrain, home of the U.S. Fifth Fleet, a simmering pro-democracy revolt by its Shi'ite majority has prompted calls by some in Washington for U.S. ships to be based elsewhere.

-Many U.S. economic interests in Saudi Arabia involve government contracts in defense, other security sectors, health care, education, information technology and construction.

-(Additional reporting by Angus McDowall and Arshad Mohammed in London, and Patricia Zengerle and Lesley Wroughton in Washington; Editing by Alistair Bell, Will Dunham and Christopher Wilson)
+(Additional reporting by Angus McDowall and Arshad Mohammed in London, and Patricia Zengerle in Washington; Editing by Alistair Bell and Will Dunham)